 While medications are central in the treatment of psychotic disorders, therapy can also be essential.
 Different therapeutic styles focus on different treatment goals and areas of concern, but many types of therapy for psychotic disorders can help people manage their mental health condition and maintain a higher quality of life.

 Psychotherapy is the general term for any form of talk therapy in which a person talks to a clinician who helps them process emotional material and work toward personal goals.

 Traditional forms of psychotherapy were insight-based and not considered to be helpful for people with even temporary cognitive deficits or distorted thought processes.
 Psychotherapy has since developed a strong supportive component that makes it more broadly applicable.
 Supportive psychotherapy focuses on the formation of a good relationship between a therapist and client, which can help people with psychotic disorders by reducing paranoia, promoting acceptance of treatment and encouraging adherence to medication and treatment plans.

 Cognitive behavioral therapy (CBT) is especially effective for people with psychotic disorders.
 Disorganized and irrational thought processes are common in these conditions and CBT targets these symptoms.

-By helping clients monitor and analyze their thought processes more closely than they otherwise would, cognitive behavioral therapy for psychosis helps people with these disorders make rational connections and recognize when psychotic symptoms are arising.
+By helping clients monitor and analyze their thought processes more closely than they otherwise would, cognitive behavioral therapy for psychotic disorders helps people with these conditions make rational connections and recognize when psychotic symptoms are arising.
 It also helps strengthen reality testing skills when a person’s illness makes it harder for them to discern internal from external events.

 Cognitive Enhancement Therapy